Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

-In this paper, a pressure sensor-based system, smart pressure e-mat (SPeM), for human sleeping posture and dynamic activity recognition is proposed, as shown in Fig. \ref{Fig. SPeM}.
+In this paper, a pressure sensor-based system, Smart Pressure e-Mat (SPeM), is proposed for human sleeping posture and recognition of dynamic activity, as shown in Fig. \ref{Fig. SPeM}.
 SPeM consists of a pressure sensor array e-mat based on Velostat piezoresistive material and a DNN classifier.
-After demonstrating the fabrication of pressure sensor e-mat, a DNN algorithm with three alternate architectures are designed to process the pressure image stream.
-SPeM collects two datasets, including four sleeping postures and five dynamic activities, which are used to train different DNN models, respectively.
-After the evaluation and discussion of the experiment results, our SPeM system is considered as a high-accuracy, low-cost, and convenient human monitoring application.
-The contributions of this paper are: \begin{enumerate} \item A Velostat sensor array-based SPeM is designed and established to generate human pressure patterns.
-SPeM is low in price, foldable, portable, flexible, and low weight, with a length of 2.030 meters, a width of 1.525 meters, a height of fewer than 0.001 meters, total weight is 2749 grams, and its total price is 220 USD.
-The resolution of $67.3 \times 52.3 \, \text{mm}^2/\text{pixel}$ can ensure the generated pressure images are easily processed and have potential visualization applications. \item Considering healthcare, sport, gaming, early childhood education, entertainment, and other application scenarios, SPeM is used to monitor human postures and dynamic activities at home scenarios.
-We collected human pressure pattern datasets in two different scenarios, including four sleeping postures and five dynamic activities, including a total of 14,000 image stream samples, each containing ten image frames. \item DNN algorithm is used to recognize static and dynamic pressure images, achieving high accuracies on sleeping posture and dynamic activity recognition.
-Experiment results demonstrate that the proposed SPeM can effectively capture the pressure modalities generated by human activities, which provides a high-precision, complete, and visualized paradigm and instance. \end{enumerate}
+After demonstrating the fabrication of the pressure sensor e-mat, a DNN algorithm with three alternate architectures is designed to process the pressure image stream.
+SPeM collects two datasets, including four sleeping postures and 13 dynamic activities, which are used to train different DNN models, respectively.
+After evaluation and discussion of the experiment results, our SPeM system is considered a highly accurate, low-cost, and convenient human monitoring application.
+The contributions of this paper are as follows. \begin{enumerate} \item \textbf{\textit{Sensor Array Design:}} A Velostat sensor array-based SPeM is designed and established to generate human pressure patterns.
+SPeM is low in price, foldable, portable, flexible, and low weight, with a length of 2.030 meters, a width of 1.525 meters, a height of fewer than 0.001 meters, total weight is 2749 grams, its total price is 220 USD, and the resolution is $67.3 \times 52.3 \, \text{mm}^2/\text{pixel}$.
+We employ a specialized design method utilizing separated Velostat sensor elements, effectively reducing the consumption of Velostat material by 64\%. \item \textbf{\textit{Sleeping Postures and Dynamic Activities Recognition:}} SPeM is employed in our experimental setup to monitor human sleeping postures and dynamic activities within domestic scenarios.
+We have gathered human pressure pattern datasets across two distinct environments, including four sleeping postures and 13 dynamic activities.
+These datasets comprise a total of 30,000 image stream samples, with each sample containing ten image frames. \item \textbf{\textit{Pressure Image Stream Classification:}} DNN algorithms are utilized to recognize pressure images of sleeping postures and dynamic activities, achieving notable accuracy.
+Experimental results demonstrate that the proposed SPeM effectively captures the pressure modality generated by human postures/activities, offering a high-precision, comprehensive, and visualizable paradigm and instance. \end{enumerate}